ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 Start painting your walls from **mixing the paint thoroughly**.
 Then, using a roller or a brush, paint over the surface along boards and corners, covering all smaller spaces.
 The last step is painting all remaining large surfaces.

 It is important to **paint in the right direction**.
 Apply the paint from bottom to top, and then, along the same line from top to bottom.
-Remember to apply several layers of paint, distributing it evenly.
+Remember to apply several layers of paint, distributing it **evenly**.
 This method ensures that the wall color looks solid.

 ### **Brush or roller?
 Wall painting techniques**

-If you paint large surfaces, the most universal and **convenient tool** is a traditional roller.
+If you paint large surfaces, the most universal and **convenient tool** is a **traditional roller**.
 It allows for even paint distribution and with the same intensity at every spot.
 There are three types of paint rollers - they have various naps.
 They are:

 {:.list}